The n100 Google update: why rank tracking just got expensive

 return parse_100_results(html)

-The New Python Logic:
+The new Python logic:

-# The headache of 2025
+# The headache of 2026

 def get_rankings(keyword):